 iconiQ Strings is a New York-based music ensemble performing an eclectic mix of classical and contemporary pieces with a talented roster of professional musicians.
-Managed by BLC3Music Services, the versatile chamber group has performed for Academy Award-winning director Tom Hooper, Alberta Ferretti “Impulse” Collection for Macy’s New York preview show, designer Tara Subkoff’s “Imitation of Christ” fashion show, on CBS’s primetime series Elementary starring Jonny Lee Miller and Lucy Liu and and on singer-songwriter Blake Pfeil‘s Wallpaper album.
+Managed by BLC3Music Services, the versatile chamber group has performed for Academy Award-winning director Tom Hooper, Alberta Ferretti’s “Impulse” Collection for Macy’s New York preview show, designer Tara Subkoff’s “Imitation of Christ” fashion show, on CBS’s primetime series Elementary starring Jonny Lee Miller and Lucy Liu, for the Tiger Woods Foundation Gala, and for Discovery Communications.

 To showcase the versatility and relevancy of stringed instruments beyond the scope of classical and traditional music

 Composer, arranger, and cellist Bobbie Lee Crow III has worked alongside singer-songwriter Blake Pfeil, ABC's X-Factor finalist Khaya, Academy Award-winning director Tom Hooper, Japanese pop singer KIYOTAKA, and Tony Award-winners Norm Lewis and André de Shields at Carnegie Hall.
 His professional credits include score preparation for the film Denial, music copyist for the Lincoln Center concert production of Howard Shore's Naked Lunch score, and performance on the award-winning Amazon series Mozart in the Jungle.
 Bobbie is a graduate of The Ohio State University and acts as manager and arranger for iconiQ Strings.